Vyachowski/business-dashboard/README.md

 - Connectors to Universal Analytics and Yandex Metrics
 - Connectors to Yandex Direct and Google Ads
 - All key metrics on one screen
+- Option to add your insight and tasks for it

 ### To-do List